IBM-Cloud/docs/support/index.md

 To open Account and Support, log in to the {{site.data.keyword.Bluemix_notm}} user interface and click the **Account and Support** icon ![Account and Support](images/account_support.svg) in the top menu bar.

 Click **Get help** to find answers to your questions.
 On the page that is displayed, type your question in the search field.
-Answers from across {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow are displayed.
-The page also provides options to post your question to Stack Overflow, or to open a ticket with by clicking **GET IN TOUCH**.
+Answers from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow are displayed.
+The page also provides options to post your question to Stack Overflow, or to open a ticket by clicking **GET IN TOUCH**.

 ### Asking a question